mMcFab/blendercam/README.md

 * (fixed) and made sequence simulation use the full material bounds of all the operations it performs, rather than just the first

 # WARNING:
-**RIGHT NOW THE MARLIN EXPORT DOES NOT FULLY WORK, IT MOVES TO MACHINE ORIGIN AND STARTS BURYING THE TOOL HEAD.
-WAIT WHILE I GET A FIX AND REMOVE THIS MESSAGE**

 The Marlin export sets the machine position to 0,0,0 at the start of the job and **disables software endstops** so that it can cut at negative Z - this means if you are not careful, you could damage your machine!
 Please test, check and simulate your exported g-code carefully before use!
 I won't be liable for any damage you may cause with the generated G-Codes

 You may also need to home X and Y before a job, then move to the 0 position after (that usually being the bottom-left of the job, with the tool tip touching the workpiece)